To Leave or Not to Leave: The Heart Cockle and Green Macroalgae Blooms

 Most ecological studies have their challenges, but EPA researcher Ted DeWitt and his colleagues ran into a new one: the mollusks they were studying kept escaping the experimental enclosures they set up.

 This gave EPA researchers the perfect environment to study the effects of macroalgal blooms on an ecosystem, without the additional influence of toxic chemical co-contaminants that are often present in more populated areas.
 In the Pacific Northwest, bivalve mollusks (e.g., clams, oysters, mussels, scallops) are an important part of the local economy.
 The heart cockle, or Clinocardium nuttallii, is one of the most sought after bivalve species by the regional fisheries.
-In an EPA study published last year, researchers looked at the relationship between the heart cockles in Yaquina Bay, Oregon, and naturally driven blooms of macroalgae.
+In an EPA study published in 2017, researchers looked at the relationship between the heart cockles in Yaquina Bay, Oregon, and naturally driven blooms of macroalgae.

 For twelve weeks, researchers observed cockles in either the presence or absence of the green macroalgae within experimental field enclosures.
 The cockles being observed were kept in a ‘cockle corral’ at the center of the mesh-sided PVC enclosures to contain the cockles under a mat of green macroalgae.
 Results of the experiment found that green macroalgae mats had a substantial effect on the burial depth, growth, and survival of cockles.
 In laboratory experiments, the researchers observed that an excess of macroalgae caused the cockles to emerge from the sediment that they were buried in, primarily due to the mechanical pressure of the macroalgae.
 In the field experiment, a majority of the cockles under the green macroalgae mats not only emerged from the sediment, but ‘jumped’ over the cockle corral and relocated to the edges of the macroalgae mats at the cage walls.
-The cockles that were able to jump over the 5 cm corral survived, but the ones that did not move had a higher mortality rate.
+The cockles that were able to jump over the five-centimeter corral survived, but the ones that did not move had a higher mortality rate.

 But relocating from under a macroalgae layer comes with a price.
 The researchers showed that this emergence from the sediment increased the cockles’ risk of mortality from elevated air temperatures and predation.